Ear tubes for children go by many different names.

 What Do Ear Tubes Have To Do With Play Skills?

-So while it is great that he is playing, and his play skills are developing, his language skills will be lagging behind.
+So while it is great that they are playing, and their play skills are developing, their language skills will often be lagging behind.

 Will You Give Ear Tubes A Chance?

-I strongly encourage you to not fear your child getting tubes inserted if her language development is not where it should be and a doctor has indicated that there is fluid in your child’s ear that is causing a hearing loss.
+I strongly encourage you to not fear your child getting tubes inserted if their language development is not where it should be and a doctor or audiologist has indicated that there is fluid in your child’s ear that is causing a hearing loss.

 A doctor will not recommend ear tube insertion if it is not warranted.